BendroCorp/community-guidelines/privacy-policy.md

 You retain full ownership over any PII you submit.
 By submitting content (ie. Text, Videos, Screenshots, Stories, Roleplay, etc) which is not PII you hereby grant BendroCorp a perpetual, unlimited, non-revokable license to store, retain and use any such content in any way for as long as BendroCorp sees fit.
 For data integrity reasons all content “deletions” whereby content is “archived” and made non-visible are soft deletions where the content is archived and no longer displayed.
 If you choose to fully terminate your account, via written notice, all content added by your account will be anonymized within our service with seven (7) working days.

 ## What personal information do we collect from the people that use this application?
-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address or other details to help you with your experience.
+Currently when connecting to our application stack we may collect the following personal information at various times:
+- Email
+- Street Address, City, State, Zip Code, Country
+- Credit Card Information
+- IP Address
+- Geolocation
+- Any other personal information you submit to us not otherwise directly collected for operating the service

 ## When do we collect information?
-We collect information from you when you register on our site, fill out a form or enter information on our site.
+We collect information from you when you register on our site, fill out forms or generally enter information on our site.
+We also gather geolocation data based on your IP address from third party sources.

 ## How do we use your information?
 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 - To personalize your experience and to allow us to deliver the type of content and product offerings in which you are most interested.
-- To improve our website in order to better serve you.
+- To improve our application stack in order to better serve you.
 - To administer a contest, promotion, survey or other site feature.
 - To send periodic emails regarding your order or other products and services.
-- To follow up with them after correspondence (live chat, email or phone inquiries)
+- To follow up with them after correspondence (live chat, email or phone inquiries).
+- To ensure that the application stack remains secure (preventing unauthorized logins and other security related activities).

 ## How do we protect your information?
 We encrypt your personal data wherever possible.